logicly-au/docs.iar-dst.online/level-of-care/level-of-care-1.rst

 Definition
 ------------

 Services at this level of care are designed to prevent the onset of illness and are mostly focussed on supporting the person to self-manage any distress or symptoms.
 This level of care generally involves evidence-based digital therapies and other forms of self-help.
-A summary of the evidence based digital mental health therapies and self-help services is available through the `Head to Health <https://headtohealth.gov.au/Head to Health>`_ website.
+A summary of the evidence based digital mental health therapies and self-help services is available through the `Head to Health <https://headtohealth.gov.au/>`_ website.

 Care environment
 ------------------